babbleberry/rpi4-osdev/part9-sound/README.md

 `ffmpeg -i audio.wav -f u8 -ar 44.1k -ac 2 audio.bin`

 This should help you try the code with your own audio samples!
+This one is a short excerpt of [me](https://isometim.es) singing (argh!), with my wife playing woodwind.
+As an aside, I highly recommend checking out [the original track](https://www.youtube.com/watch?v=k1UoUNC3Wj0).

 Testing playback using the CPU and PWM module
 ---------------------------------------------